danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 1. Create a partition for the next month

    Create the partition for June 2016
-   Set the Filegroup to be used for the new parittion
+   Set the Filegroup to be used for the new partition

 	```sql
 	ALTER PARTITION SCHEME [PS_SalesOrder_MONTHLY]